R0tenur/visualization/docs/docs.md

 Run `npm run pack`.

-Move `schema-visualization-0.9.3.vsix` to a desired location for installation as an extension in Azure Data Studio.
+Move `<ROOT OF THIS REPOSITORY>/backend/schema-visualization-<MAJOR VERSION NUMBER>.<MINOR VERSION NUMBER>.<PATCH NUMBER>.vsix` to a desired location for installation as an extension in Azure Data Studio.

 ## Install vsix File In Azure Data Studio